The Singles Network Ministries

 • Continue to provide post-divorce and grief ministry resources

-*The stats make us think that Christian marriages fail as quickly as non-Christian marriages; however, this stat is wrong.
-Remember, when people fill out a marriage license, they will often say they are Christian without being saved or a follower of Christ.
-I have only seen a few divorces from my experience of leading singles ministry for 20 years.—literally out of 100 marriages, maybe 2-3.
-And those divorces were from people who fell away from Christ (one or both of them) or lacked the maturity, to begin with when they got married.
-Often they were couples who had not been friends long enough, sought counseling, or were held accountable prior to getting married.
-I am not saying that two people who love Christ don't’ get divorced; what I am saying is the number is very, very low, only proving how when we are both focused on Christ, we can get through anything.
+* The statistics suggest that Christian marriages fail as quickly as non-Christian marriages; however, this is not accurate.
+Remember, when people complete a marriage license, they often identify as Christian without actually being saved or followers of Christ.
+From my 20 years of leading a singles ministry, I've seen very few divorces—roughly 2 or 3 out of 100 marriages.
+These divorces were usually by people who had fallen away from Christ (one or both) or lacked maturity at the time of marriage.
+Often, they were couples who hadn't been friends long enough, sought counseling, or were held accountable before getting married.
+I'm not saying that two people who love Christ can't get divorced; what I am saying is that the number is very low, which shows that when both partners focus on Christ, they can overcome almost anything.

 Picture